Nootropic profile

 Vitamin C (ascorbic acid) is an essential water-soluble vitamin and powerful antioxidant that supports cognitive function, neurotransmitter synthesis, and stress response.
 It plays a vital role in brain health through neuroprotection, dopamine production, and reduction of oxidative stress.

-The key benefits of Vitamin C include: Cognitive Enhancement, Energy, Focus, Memory, Mood, Stress Relief.
+The main benefits people report from Vitamin C are: Cognitive Enhancement, Energy, Focus, Memory, Mood, Stress Relief.

 Log in to leave a comment.